 Peters was ordered to pay Honda $75 in court fees.
 The court decision is final as California small-claims court rules do not allow for further appeals.

 In a statement, Honda said it was "pleased with the court's decision which affirms that Honda was truthful in its advertising of the fuel economy potential of the 2006 Honda Civic Hybrid.
-We are thankful for the support we received from the many satisfied Civic Hybrid owners who expressed their
+We are thankful for the support we received from the many satisfied Civic Hybrid owners who expressed their support throughout the legal process."

 Last year, Peters launched a crusade attacking Honda's fuel-economy claims and a class-action settlement that would pay trial lawyers $8.5 million while Civic hybrid owners would get as little as $100 to $200 each plus a rebate if they bought a new Honda.